Who we are

 - right to limit what we do with your information.
-Sometimes you may be able to limit what we do with your personal information.
+Sometimes you may be able to limit what we do with your information.

 - right to delete your information.
-Sometimes you may be able to make us get rid of your personal information.
+Sometimes you may be able to make us get rid of your information.

 - right to object.
-Sometimes, you maybe allowed to object to us doing things with your personal information.
+Sometimes, you maybe allowed to object to us doing things with your information.

 - right to have things sent to someone else.
 If you give us personal information using a gadget, you may be able to make us pass that information on to another company.